 This inquiry lead my partner to ask me: what qualities do I look for in a good blog or source of information?
 I came up with four qualities, and here they are, if you’re interested:

-- Frequency (Eight of Pentacles) – The blogger needs to post with some frequency, at least once a month, if not twice.
+- Frequency – The blogger needs to post with some frequency, at least once a month, if not twice.
 If the blog hasn’t been updated in over a year, I find myself not returning to it very frequently myself.
 I want stuff.
 I want meat.
 Give me meat!

-- Community (Three of Cups) – Last but not least, I want community.
+- Community – Last but not least, I want community.
 I want something like LiveJournal or early Twitter.
 I want to talk to like-minded people about the things I love.

-P.S.S.
 So now you might ask me, reader, what blogs (not vlogs, Instagramers, or Twitterers) do I consume?
 Here is a short list of the blogs currently on my agenda.
-There aren’t many, but please enjoy, and share your own in the comments below.
+I also read a number of author blogs, but there are so many, I won’t include them here.
+Please enjoy, and share your own in the comments below.